-Sexual Assault Prevention for Undergraduates & Sexual Assault Prevention for Graduate Students
+Sexual Assault Prevention for Undergraduate and Graduate Students

-Sexual Assault Prevention for Undergraduates and Graduate Students by Everfi covers the importance of values, aspects of (un)healthy relationships, gender socialization, sexual assault, consent, bystander intervention, and on-going activism.
+Sexual Assault Prevention for Undergraduates, Transfer Students and Graduate Students by Everfi covers the importance of values, aspects of (un)healthy relationships, gender socialization, sexual assault, consent, bystander intervention, and on-going activism.
 The program satisfies the U.S. federal government mandate that all new students be given education and resources on violence prevention and response.
 It is disseminated to all new, incoming students each fall, spring, and summer semester.